-16. Bidding and Awarding Bids:

-- a) [Blank] The Parties did not reach agreement on this provision. - b) Where an airport does not provide an alternative to in-person bidding (e.g. an electronic process, telephonic selection, or proxy) and the bargaining unit employee's only option is to bid in person at a time outside his/her normal duty hours, the bargaining unit employee will receive call back pay. - c) Bargaining unit employees will use the AFGE and TSA established national protocol for conducting a shift bid by proxy by using TSA Form 1167 or electronic version. - d) Bargaining unit employees who fail to bid will have their seniority protected by being assigned an available shift closest to the shift he/she held in the prior bid.
+- 16. Bidding and Awarding Bids: - a) Management will develop options for conducting the annual shift bid such as walk-up appointments, electronic bids, phone in bids, electronic bid submissions, and proxy bidding.
+Management will notify and consult upon request with the designated union representative for their airport on the method(s) being used to conduct the bid prior to posting the annual shift bid notification described in Section [INSERT]. - b) Where an airport does not provide an alternative to in-person bidding (e.g. an electronic process, telephonic selection, or proxy) and the bargaining unit employee's only option is to bid in person at a time outside his/her normal duty hours, the bargaining unit employee will receive call back pay. - c) Bargaining unit employees will use the AFGE and TSA established national protocol for conducting a shift bid by proxy by using TSA Form 1167 or electronic version. - d) Bargaining unit employees who fail to bid will have their seniority protected by being assigned an available shift closest to the shift he/she held in the prior bid.
 In such cases, shifts will be assigned in the following order of priority: (1) AM or PM shift; (2) RDOs; (3) Start time; (4) Screening Location. - e) On an annual basis, management will provide bargaining unit employees with the opportunity to express their interest in additional equipment certification training within their basic certification as follows: - i.
 If the number of bargaining unit employees who express interest is ten (10) percent or less of the total number of bargaining unit employees at the airport, management will offer training to all of the bargaining unit employees who expressed interest. - ii.
 If the number of bargaining unit employees who express interest is greater than ten (10) percent of the total number of bargaining unit employees at the airport, management will offer training to the bargaining unit employees who expressed interest by seniority as defined in Section D.16.h of this Article, up to a total of ten (10) percent of the total number of bargaining unit employees at the airport. - iii.
 Nothing in this Article prevents management from offering greater than ten (10) percent of the total number of bargaining unit employees at the airport this training.